 AMC holds a beach cleanup every summer to help with this important cause.
 Because we can’t gather in person this year, we thought, “Why not hold individual cleanups?”
 After all, one person or small group can make a huge difference!

 On July 25, we invite you and your roommates or immediate family members to have your own little volunteer cleanup event at a local beach or park.
 Together, but separately, we can make our community more beautiful in a significant way.
-Read on learn the benefits, tools, and safety considerations of a cleanup.
+Read on to learn the benefits, tools, and COVID-19 considerations of a cleanup.

 Volunteer Cleanups: It’s Not Just About Making the Community Look Nice